-- 701.25a To proliferate means to choose any number of permanents and/or players that have a counter, then give each exactly one additional counter of a kind that permanent or player already has. - 701.25b If a permanent or player chosen this way has more than one kind of counter, the player who is proliferating chooses which kind of counter to add. - 701.25c To proliferate in a Two-Headed Giant game means to choose any number of permanents and/or teams that have a counter, then give each exactly one additional counter of a kind that permanent or team already has.
+- 701.25a To proliferate means to choose any number of permanents and/or players that have a counter, then give each exactly one additional counter of a kind that permanent or player already has. - 701.25b If a permanent or player chosen this way has more than one kind of counter, the player who is proliferating chooses which kind of counter to add. - 701.25c In a Two-Headed Giant game, poison counters are shared by the team.
+If more than one player on a team is chosen this way, only one of those players can be given an additional poison counter.
 See rule 810, "Two-Headed Giant Variant."